vaporbolt/BillyBot/README.md

 I host the bot on an an ec2 instance, however here are some instructions to host the bot on your local machine!

-Requirements to run the bot:
+Step 1: configuring the config.json file